centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 If you intend to use a password inputter, please see the ns-password component.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-landmark

+> Landmarks are used to introduce the page, informing users of their current location and its primary purpose.

+Landmarks are used to set the scene for what the page is for, what offers might be available and give helpful best next actions for users.
+This is where the main heading for the page will sit and give the overarching context to the rest of the page.